 The right to print a work a second time.
 Reprint rights imply that first rights for the work have been sold.

 The right to publish English-language versions of your book in all countries.
-With publishing conglomerates increasingly going international, many publishers demand worldwide rights.
+As more publishing conglomerates are operating internationally, many publishers demand worldwide rights.

 You may also look for information from the Authors Guild, the National Writers Union, or a local chapter of Volunteer Lawyers for the Arts.
 In addition, The Poets & Writers Guide to the Book Deal, which was edited by the staff of Poets & Writers Magazine, includes an overview of the publishing process, with an article titled, “Anatomy of an Author Agreement,” which can help you understand the business of granting rights to publishers.